 Frequently Asked Questions

-In addition to providing environmental benefits and reducing the nitrogen load to ground and surface waters, residents receive many other benefits from these state-of-the-art technologies.
-I/A OWTS can be more cost effective than conventional systems on lots with significant site constraints such as high groundwater, poor soils, small restrictive lot size, and coastal area.
+In addition to providing environmental benefits and reducing the nitrogen load to ground and surface waters, property owners receive many other benefits from these state-of-the-art technologies.
+I/A OWTS can be more cost effective than conventional systems on lots with significant site constraints such as high groundwater, poor soils, small restrictive lot size, and coastal areas.
 In addition, I/A OWTS consist of separate components, all of which are replaceable if something goes wrong.
-A resident may have to replace a pump or blower after 10 years, but they should not have to dig up and replace the system as is common with conventional systems.
-In some jurisdictions, I/A systems are said to increase property value.
+A property owner may have to replace a pump or blower after 10 years, but should not have to dig up and replace the system as is common with conventional systems.

 Which pollutants, other than nitrogen, does the system treat for, if any?